Eyesore123/Best-recipe-app-JS-only/README.md

 ## What I learned

 This project was my first bigger JavaScript project that I made, without instructions.
 Firebase v.
 11 was used for backend.
-I was a fool and put all the JS in two separate files.
-At the start of the project I wasn't sure about the proper file structure.
+I was a fool and put all the JS in two separate files at the start of the project.
+I wasn't sure about the proper file structure.
 I didn't know how all the imports and exports worked with ES6 modules so I did what I could.
+I restructured the JS files because they were causing error messages on console.
+Errors were caused by the fact that event listeners were listening when the DOM content was not loaded so I reorganized the files.
+Restructuring can be a huge pain but getting rid of the errors is more important to me.

 The app itself doesn't look that good, but it works quite well.